 The Foundation has a portfolio of securities that are carried at fair value based on NAV, which approximates fair value, and is based on the net assets attributable to each mutual fund share, with changes in fair value reported as earnings.
-The change in unrealized gain recognized in 2021 and 2020 on investments was \$41,681 and \$38,801, respectively.
-The unrealized gains are included in net investment income.
-The change in unrealized gain recognized in 2021 and 2020 on beneficial interests in assets held was \$8,883 and \$16,131, respectively.
-There were no gains or losses recognized on sales of securities for the years ended December 31, 2021 or 2020.
+The change in unrealized loss recognized in 2022 and 2021 on investments was \$175,525 and \$41,681, respectively.
+The unrealized gains or losses are included in net investment income.
+The change in unrealized (loss) gain recognized in 2022 and 2021 on beneficial interests in assets held was \$(42,474) and \$8,883, respectively.
+There were no gains or losses recognized on sales of securities for the years ended December 31, 2022 or 2021.